 MANUAL - ORGANISING HARVEST DAY

-The time has come!
-Your event has been created, the volunteers have signed up, and you are almost ready to get started.
-Now let’s save some trees!
+The moment has arrived!
+Your event is set up, the volunteers have registered, and you’re nearly ready to begin.
+Now, let’s rescue some trees!

-Some harvest leaders, initiators and organisers prepare a day that lasts from 09.00 to 16.00.
-Most harvest events however, are a half-day.
-A harvest day can look something like this:
+Some harvest leaders, initiators, and organisers prepare a day that lasts from 09.00 to 16.00.
+However, most harvest events are half-day.
+A typical harvest day might look like this:

 Welcome

 Explain the More Trees Now method to the participants.
-Also consider inviting the owner, of forester to give an introduction about the terrain you'll be saving saplings from.
+Also consider inviting the owner, or forester to give an introduction about the terrain from which you will be rescuing saplings from.

 Let's get started!

-Volunteers start scooping out the saplings, or start taking cuttings from overgrown bushes.
-The organiser occasionally walks around to answer questions.
+Volunteers begin by scooping out the saplings or taking cuttings from overgrown bushes.
+The organiser periodically walks around to answer questions.

 Optional: Break for tea!

 Depending on how long your event is, have one or two breaks.
-Does everyone understand how it works?
 Bring a thermos of tea and possibly some sweets to pass around.

 Break

-Have a lunchbreak or a second break, depending on the length of your event.
-Give an explanation about how to sort, bundle and lable the rescued saplings.
-Split up the volunteers, some can start the former, and another group to keep harvesting.
+Have a lunch break or a second break, depending on the length of your event.
+Explain how to sort, bundle, and label the rescued saplings.
+Divide the volunteers, some can take a break, while others can continue harvesting.

 Final sprint

-Now that everyone is a practiced harvester surpeme, you can really get those numbers up.
-Let's save as many as you can!
+Now that everyone is a seasoned harvester, you can really boost those numbers.
+Let’s save as many as possible!

 Ending the day